AlexMS2015/bbc-news-challenge/README.md

 ## Error Analysis

-Error analysis for the best performing model (model 2) on the validation set used for comparing models is below.
+Error analysis is below for the best performing model (model 2) on the validation set.
 Error analysis for other models can be found in the notebook.
 The images can be clicked to increase size.

 - **UMAP** plots show that misclassified points lie further from their true topic clusters.
+The sports class is far from the other classes.

     <img src="src/notebooks/umap_model2_val.png" width="450"/>